DjangoGirls/organizer-manual/gdpr/README.md

 > Users must be able to opt out of profiling.

-While no profiling is done for Django Girls events in general, should you decide to profile your attendees, you should get consent from them and they should be able to opt-out of profiling, should they not be interested.
+Normally, there is no need for profiling attendees for Django Girls events in general.
+However, should you decide to profile your attendees, you should get consent from them and they should be able to opt-out of profiling anytime they decide they are no longer interested.
+You should also make it clear during the application process that you may profile them and ask for their consent in the application form.